Jasmine-Zhuang/TicketVendorSystem/README.md

 All of our code are under the folder src-main-java.

-Please run the "UI" file to access our U-Ticket program and follow the instruction.
+Please run the "UI" file to assess our U-Ticket program and follow the prompts.